Creating Experiments

 The golden rule here is simple: your first column

-must be named sample
+must be named sample, and every entry

 needs to be unique (no duplicates allowed!).
 These are your sample